pandamin8/playing-bio/README.md

 # playing-bio
-Update your social media account's bio with what you are playing in Spotify
+Update your social media account's bio with what you are playing on Spotify Created with <3 by @pandamin8